treman state park gorge hiking trail warning sign at trail entrance

 This article contains affiliate links (paid links) and Veggies Abroad is a member of Amazon Services LLC Associated Program.
 At no cost to you, I may earn a small commission if you make a purchase — this helps keep Veggies Abroad churning out free content!
 For an explanation of our advertising partnerships, please review our privacy policy.

-Taughannock Falls
+Taughannock Falls in the finger lakes

 One last note, you might want to consider packing multi-purpose hiking shoes, an insulated water bottle, sunscreen and if you’re new to hiking, be sure to review some hiking tips before you go!